Means-Tested Bursaries for Day Entrants to Form 1

 Charges for daily travel to and from the Academy, and for co-curricular activities, are the responsibility of parents.

 How to Apply

-The application process begins each year with the Entrance Test held in the January preceding the August intake to Form 1.
-Prior to this, if your child is not currently a Dollar Academy pupil, you must first apply for a place at the school by completing an Application for Enrolment form, which includes a bursary application section.
+The bursary application process begins each year with the Entrance Test held in the January preceding the August intake to Form 1.
+Prior to this, you must first apply for a place at the school by completing an Application for Enrolment form, which includes a bursary application section.
 The form may be downloaded from the Academy’s website, or requested from the School Office on 01259 742511.
 Parents may apply for enrolment subject to the award of a bursary.

-Junior 2 pupils who wish to apply for a Form 1 bursary must also sit the Entrance Test in January, and a request for a bursary should be submitted, in writing, to the Bursar by the day of the test.
+Dollar Academy’s Junior 2 pupils applying for a Form 1 bursary must also sit the Entrance Test in January, and a request for a bursary should be submitted, in writing, to the Bursar by the day of the test.
 For Junior 2 pupils, the outcome of the test will be used only in relation to the bursary process, and will not affect progress to Form 1.

 There is no course of appeal following the bursary award decision.
 Unsuccessful applications may be the result of either a lack of evidence of financial need, or insufficient availability of funds.

 All enquiries should be directed to the Bursar’s PA: